ArianeDucellier/arianeducellier.github.io/_pages/about.md

   - /about.html
 ---

 I am interested in statistical forecasting, and more broadly data science using complex data across space and time.

-I am currently working on on forecasting housing market indicators at [Zillow](https://www.zillowgroup.com).
+Previously, I was working on forecasting housing market indicators at [Zillow](https://www.zillowgroup.com).

-Previously, I worked on low-frequency seismic data and numerical inversion of earthquake models at [University of Washington](https://www.washington.edu) and the [French Geological Survey (BRGM)](https://www.brgm.fr/en).
+Before that, I worked on low-frequency seismic data and numerical inversion of earthquake models at [University of Washington](https://www.washington.edu) and the [French Geological Survey (BRGM)](https://www.brgm.fr/en).

 ## News